 The number of splices required will be determined by the maximum length of cable that can be efficiently transported and pulled.
-While no locations exist within Segment 8, joints may also be required where trenching methods change and where there are transitions from underwater to overland cable.
+Joints may also be required where trenching methods change and where there are transitions from underwater to overland cable.

-The jointing work will be performed in a jointing enclosure (house) supported on a stable work base of crushed stone, concrete, or suitable native soil.
+The jointing work will be performed in a jointing enclosure (house) supported on a stable work base of crushed stone, concrete or suitable native soil.
 The jointing house controls the ambient conditions during the splicing operation, including controlled levels of humidity, temperature, and airborne dust.
 The jointing house is a pre-constructed modular unit.
-The units include heating, air conditioners, dehumidifiers, and lifting equipment such as traverse carriers.
+The units include heating, air conditioners, dehumidifiers, and lifting equipment.
 Where necessary, the jointing house and splicing location (bay) may include a concrete base and side walls for mechanical protection and separation from parallel utilities (BMP Document Section 7.3.3).
-Error!
-Reference source not found. notes the splice locations for Segment 8.
+Table 4-3 notes the splice locations for Segment 12.